 Students should note that this policy does not apply to deferred final exams which are centrally administered by the examinations office

-This Unit contains participatory elements which are vital to the external professional accreditation for the course.
-Except in the case of extenuating circumstances, students are required to attend and participate in at least 80% of the learning and teaching activities.
-Attendence and participation in workshops / tutorials will be recorded.
-It is a requirement that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical, by email.
-If attendance requirements cannot be regularly satisfied (e.g. timetable clash) it may be recommended that you schedule this unit for a future semester.
-Consideration will be given for illness; however evidence such as a medical certificate will be required.
-Failure to meet the attendance and participation requirements of the unit may result in failure of the unit.
+This unit contains participatory elements crucial for the external professional accreditation of the course.
+Unless facing extenuating circumstances, students must attend and actively engage in at least 80% of the learning and teaching activities.
+Attendance and participation in workshops/tutorials will be documented.
+Students unable to meet these participation requirements should promptly notify the Unit Convener via email.
+If regular attendance cannot be maintained (e.g., due to a timetable clash), it may be recommended to schedule this unit for a future semester.
+Consideration will be given for illness, though documentation such as a medical certificate will be necessary.
+Failure to meet the attendance and participation requirements may result in failure of the unit.

 Required IT skills

 Students should be conversant with searching for and accessing information via electronic means; the use of Canvas; and word processing, spreadsheet and relevant software

 The following costs are expected for this unit:

 Work placement, internships or practicums

 Unless otherwise instructed (on Canvas or in writing), all written assessment pieces (formative and summative) must conform to the following requirements:

 - Headings in bold, maximum font size 16 pt.